Cyber Resilience

 CVE-2023-50722 is a critical-severity Cross-site Scripting (CWE-79) vulnerability in Xwiki Xwiki.
 Its CVSS base score is 9.6 (Critical).

-Operationally, ranked in the top 12.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 48th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References